 To modify either the IP address or the MAC address of the binding entry, make the desired changes in the appropriate field and Click Modify.
 To find an IP-MAC binding entry, enter the IP and MAC addresses and click Find.
 To delete an entry click Delete.
 To clear all the entries from the table click Delete All.

 IP-MAC Binding Blocked

-To view unauthorized devices that have been blocked by IP-MAC binding restrictions open the IP-MAC Binding Blocked window show below.
-Click IP-MAC Binding Blocked in the IP-MAC Binding folder to open the IP-MAC Binding Blocked window.
+To view unauthorized devices that have been blocked by IP-MAC binding restrictions open the IP-MAC Binding Blocked window shown below.
+To view this table click Administration > IP-MAC Binding > IP-MAC Binding Blocked